Header image courtesy of Treehouse (Deliveroo)

 Helmed by chef Lisa Terauchi, the team at Confusion put a lot of heart into every item on their menu and it really shows.
 The space is small, but the menu is certainly extensive, with the meal deals being a staunch favourite during lunchtime.
-Here you’ll find everything from standard veggie burgers to weekly specialities like tacos and tom yum soup, all 100% vegan.
-Confusion also offers (organic!) boozy beverages at very reasonable prices, what more could you want from a vego restaurant?
+Here you’ll find everything from standard veggie burgers to weekly specialities like tacos and tom yum soup, all 100 percent vegan.
+Confusion also offers (organic!) boozy beverages at very reasonable prices—what more could you want from a vego restaurant?

 Confusion, G/F, 103 Jervois Street, Sheung Wan | (+852) 2563 3699

 Fresca wants to feed Hong Kong only the best plant-based ready-to-go meals without sacrificing taste or health.
-The team sources all their produce from a private local organic farm, harvested daily and sent directly to Fresca.
-They pride themselves on having one of the smallest carbon footprints of any local restaurant, and their menu changes every day according to what’s fresh and seasonal.
+The team sources all of their produce from a private local organic farm, harvested daily and sent directly to Fresca.
+They pride themselves on having one of the smallest carbon footprints of any local restaurant and their menu changes every day according to what’s fresh and seasonal.
 The rotating selection of salads, soups, and muffins are inspired by both Asian and Western flavours and showcases how plant-based cuisine can be filling and delicious without relying on alternative meats and gimmicks.

 Fresca, 54A Hollywood Road, Central | (+852) 2770 2282